derrickreimer/fathom-client/README.md

   - `auto` - When `false`, skips automatically tracking page views on script load (defaults to `true`).
   - `honorDNT` - When `true`, honors the [DNT header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/DNT) in the visitor's browser
   - `canonical` - When `false`, ignores the canonical tag if present (defaults to `true`).
-  - `includedDomains` - Only tracks when on one of these domains.
-  - `excludedDomains` - Only tracks when NOT on one of these domains.
   - `spa` - Accepts one of the following values: `auto`, `history`, or `hash` (see [advanced docs](https://usefathom.com/support/tracking-advanced)).

 #### Example